2011 Egyptian revolution

 The Egyptian protesters' grievances focused on legal and political issues, including police brutality, state-of-emergency laws, lack of political freedom, civil liberty, freedom of speech, corruption, high unemployment, food-price inflation and low wages.
 The protesters' primary demands were the end of the Mubarak regime.
 Strikes by labour unions added to the pressure on government officials.
 During the uprising, the capital, Cairo, was described as "a war zone" and the port city of Suez saw frequent violent clashes.
 Protesters defied a government-imposed curfew, which the police and military could not enforce in any case.
 Egypt's Central Security Forces, loyal to Mubarak, were gradually replaced by military troops.
 In the chaos, there was looting by rioters which was instigated (according to opposition sources) by plainclothes police officers.
 In response, watch groups were organised by civilian vigilantes to protect their neighborhoods.

 On 11 February 2011, Vice President Omar Suleiman announced that Mubarak resigned as president, turning power over to the Supreme Council of the Armed Forces (SCAF).
-The military junta, headed by effective head of state Muhammad Tantawi, announced on 13 February that the constitution was suspended, both houses of parliament dissolved and the military would govern for six months (until elections could be held).
+The military junta, chaired by defense minister Muhammad Hussein Tantawy, announced on 13 February that the constitution was suspended, both houses of parliament dissolved and the military would govern for six months (until elections could be held).
 The previous cabinet, including Prime Minister Ahmed Shafik, would serve as a caretaker government until a new one was formed.

 After the revolution against Mubarak and a period of rule by the Supreme Council of the Armed Forces, the Muslim Brotherhood took power in Egypt through a series of popular elections, with Egyptians electing Islamist Mohamed Morsi to the presidency in June 2012, after winning the election over Ahmed Shafik.
 However, the Morsi government encountered fierce opposition after his attempt to pass an Islamic-leaning constitution.
 Morsi also issued a temporary presidential decree that raised his decisions over judicial review to enable the passing of the constitution.
 It sparked general outrage from secularists and members of the military, and a revolution broke out against his rule on 28 June 2013.
 On 3 July 2013, Morsi was deposed by the minister of defence, General Abdel Fattah el-Sisi, as millions of Egyptians took to the streets in support of early elections.
 Sisi went on to become Egypt's president after an election in 2014 which was boycotted by opposition parties.